 - Solid Color Class

 - All Other Tabby & White Colors and Color Class (Including Vans)

 - Shaded And Smoke Color Class

 - Shaded/Smoke And White Color Class (Including Vans)

 As you can see, the main classes are: solid, tabby, bi-color, parti-color and shaded.

 In order to gain a true appreciation of the wide range of blue Maine Coon colorings available, we will now take a look at the specific color classes and their relevant criteria in greater detail (source 1)

 If your Maine Coon has a solid blue coloring from their nose, to the tip of their tail, and blue nose and paw leather then they are likely to be a ‘solid blue Maine Coon’.
 The Cat Fanciers Association identifies these cats as having green or gold eyes.

 2. Blue Silver Tabby

 The blue silver tabby has deep blue markings that contrast extremely well with their ground color.
-They have classic, mackerel or ticked patterns, with paw pads that are often rose colored.
-Their nose leather is old rose, and they may have some white trim around their chin and lips.
+They have classic, mackerel or ticked patterns, with paw pads that are often rose-colored.
+Their nose leather is an old rose, and they may have some white trim around their chin and lips.